JonathaWRDCosta/Heart-Disease-ML-Project/README.md

 - [Seaborn](https://seaborn.pydata.org/)
 - [Scikit-Learn](https://scikit-learn.org/stable/)

+## Model Choices and Hyperparameter Tuning
+We conducted hyperparameter tuning using techniques such as RandomizedSearchCV and GridSearchCV to optimize the performance of our models.
+The process involved adjusting the settings of each algorithm to find the best combination of hyperparameters.
+Here's a summary of our findings:

+- Logistic Regression:
+    - Test accuracy: 88.52%
+- Random Forest:
+    - Test accuracy: 86.89%

 ## Project Status
 This project is still under development and will be updated regularly.
 Stay tuned for further updates and improvements.